-Mr Alan Campbell

-Mr David Kelly
+Mr David Kelly Non-executive director

-Mr Susmit Shah

-Non-executive director

-Non-executive director

-Mr Mark Calderwood Non-executive director (resigned 15/10/2019)
+Mr Susmit Shah Non-executive director (resigned 30 November 2020)

 Directors were in office for the entire period unless otherwise stated.

 Alan Campbell

 Non-Executive Chairman (Appointed 1/11/2018)

 Alan Campbell is a geologist, with extensive experience and knowledge in the resource sector built over a career spanning more than 30 years in mineral exploration.
 He was Managing Director of Papillon Resources from December 2009 to May 2012, leading the team which discovered the 5moz Fekola gold deposit in Mali before Papillon's merger with B2Gold in 2014.
 Mr Campbell has worked and lived in Africa, Asia and Australia, having held senior roles and directorships in major and junior companies, including Anglo American and De Beers Group.